Exabyte-io/documentation/README.md

 python video-manager.py -f PATH_TO_VIDEO -m PATH_TO_METADATA
 ```

 5. The video privacy status is set to `unlisted` by default.
-Pass privacy status as below to override it;
+Pass privacy status as below to override it:

 ```bash
 python video-manager.py -f PATH_TO_VIDEO -m PATH_TO_METADATA -p public